forkintheass/assurity/README.md

 | 95p response time, ms | 432.32 | 45.33 |
 | Quantity | 621 | 632 |

 We see that reponse time collected from Georgia is much higher comparing to the Australia with much worse outliers in the beginning of the test reaching almost 1.5 seconds.
 This is related to the distance between server and Georgia (much higher ping).
+It seems like outliers are most probably related to network waiting, per statistics maximum time for waiting TCP slot and establishing TLS handshaking may take hundreds of milliseconds.

 We can see outstanding difference in the same chart zoom.
 | Georgia | Australia |
 | --- | --- |
 | <img src="supporting_report_files/response_geo.png" width="500"> | <img src="supporting_report_files/response_aus.png" width="500"> |